 Mid-afternoon hunger pains?
 Mid-morning snack attack?
 Forgot your lunch?
 Imagine walking up to a vending machine during a quick work break, swiping your credit card, and getting a fresh salad for lunch.
 For those seeking healthy vending machine options, the wait may be over.
-Chicago’s Farmer’s Fridge is hoping to make fresh food a reality throughout the Windy City.
+Chicago’s Farmer’s Fridge vending machine is hoping to make fresh food a reality throughout the Windy City.

 These incredible products include a menu worthy of your favorite neighborhood eatery with salads, breakfast items, and protein pick me ups.
 For example,

 - Antioxidant Salad featuring mixed greens, goat cheese, mixed berries, almonds, carrot, sprouts and flaxseed with a balsamic vinaigrette

 - Detox Salad with organic kale, organic quinoa, sprouts, fennel, pineapple, blueberries, white beans and cider vinegar lemon dressing.